-- (2) If, after considering all written representations made within the specified time, the domestic registration authority still believes grounds exist to take the action, the authority may - (a) if the notice under subsection (1) stated the action proposed was to amend the registration, amend the registration in the way specified or in another way the authority considers appropriate in the light of the representations; or - (b) if the notice stated the action proposed was to suspend the registration for a specified period, suspend the registration for a period no longer than the specified period; or - (c) if the notice stated the action proposed was to cancel the registration - (i) cancel the registration; or - (ii) suspend the registration for a period; or - (iii) amend the registration in a less onerous way the authority considers appropriate because of the representations.
+- (2) If, after considering all written representations made within the specified time, the domestic registration authority still believes grounds exist to take the action, the authority may - - (a) if the notice under subsection (1) stated the action proposed was to amend the registration, amend the registration in the way specified or in another way the authority considers appropriate in the light of the representations; or - (b) if the notice stated the action proposed was to suspend the registration for a specified period, suspend the registration for a period no longer than the specified period; or - (c) if the notice stated the action proposed was to cancel the registration - (i) cancel the registration; or - (ii) suspend the registration for a period; or - (iii) amend the registration in a less onerous way the authority considers appropriate because of the representations.

-- (3) The domestic registration authority may, at its discretion, consider representations made after the specified time. - (4) The domestic registration authority must give the person notice of the authority's decision. - (5) If the domestic registration authority amends, suspends or cancels the registration, the authority must give the person an information notice about the decision. - (6) In this section - registration the amend means amend registration under section 203 (Conditions imposed by domestic registration authority) during its currency, otherwise than at the request of the foreign lawyer concerned. - (7) The domestic registration authority must advise the Board of - (a) the amendment, suspension or cancellation of a person's registration as a foreign lawyer; and - (b) any reasons for that amendment, suspension or cancellation.
+- (3) The domestic registration authority may, at its discretion, consider representations made after the specified time. - (4) The domestic registration authority must give the person notice of the authority's decision. - (5) If the domestic registration authority amends, suspends or cancels the registration, the authority must give the person an information notice about the decision. - (6) In this section - amend registration means amend the registration section 203 under imposed (Conditions domestic by registration authority) during its currency, otherwise than at the request of the foreign lawyer concerned. - (7) The domestic registration authority must advise the Board of - (a) the amendment, suspension or cancellation of a person's registration as a foreign lawyer; and - (b) any reasons for that amendment, suspension or cancellation.